Gamify-IT/docs/dev-manuals/test-plans/README.md

 test-plans/moorhuhn-frontend/plans
 ```

-As soon as a tester has tested a feature according to a test plan, it has to be placed in the `executed` folder
+As soon as a tester has tested a feature according to a test plan, it has to be placed in the `logs` subfolder of that service.

 ## Naming convention